tadoophom/nlp-project/README.md

 PubMed Abstract Retrieval & Dataset Creation
 -------------------------------------------

-You can use the PubMed API to search for abstracts using clinical keywords and/or MeSH terms.
+You can use the PubMed API to search for abstrac  ts using clinical keywords and/or MeSH terms.
 Retrieved abstracts are saved as a CSV file for downstream analysis and model training.

 **Usage:**